 Let’s say you’ve done everything right—or maybe you’ve done everything wrong—and your identity gets stolen.
 What do you do?

 1. Notify your banks and credit card companies and close all your accounts.

 Report any suspicious charges and accounts to the appropriate credit issuers and credit bureaus immediately—both over the phone and in writing.
-Diane even suggests opening your new account at a different bank and transferring the money over to be extra safe.
+Jessie even suggested opening your new account at a different bank and transferring the money over to be extra safe.

 2. Place a fraud alert on your credit reports.

-Make sure you notify all three credit bureaus.
-Initially, you’ll get a 90-day fraud alert, but will extend to seven years once you’ve proven you’re a victim of identity theft.
+Make sure you notify all three credit bureaus that your information has been stolen.
+You’ll get a 90-day fraud alert, but it will extend to seven years once you’ve proven you’re a victim of identity theft.

 3. Put a freeze on your credit report.

 A credit freeze is a tool you can use to restrict access to your credit report.
 This makes it harder for identity thieves to access your information or open accounts with your name.
 You can do this at any time to prevent your information from being stolen, but it’s an especially important step if your identity or account information has already been compromised in some way.

 Note that a credit freeze won’t affect your credit score or stop you from getting access to your free credit reports for the year.
 You can also lift the freeze at any time.

 4. File a report with your local police department.